BEST CHOICE | BEST PRICE | ||||

 Liberty Pumps 287 1/2-Horse Power 1-1/2-Inch Discharge 280-Series Automatic Submersible Sump Pump with VMF Switch

 Need a submersible sump pump that is portable and easy to move?
-Liberty Pumps 287 won’t break your back or your pocket book.
-It’s especially designed for small sump basins, but this powerful little unit will pump up to 69 gallons of water each minute.
+Liberty Pumps 287 won’t break your back or your pocketbook.
+It’s specially designed for small sump basins, but this powerful little unit will pump up to 69 gallons of water each minute.
 It makes short work of everything from outdoor ponds to standing water in a basement.

 The bearings in the motor provide a quiet operation, and the materials used in the construction are great at preventing rust.
 You’ll likely find that the sound of the water being pushed through the discharge is louder than the pump itself.
 A quiet motor is a healthy motor, and it wouldn’t be uncommon for this pump to last 15 years or more.